OracleCPS/SOAModernization/soacs100.md

 ### Starting the Create Oracle Database Cloud Service Wizard

-- Open a browser window and go to Oracle SOA Cloud Service: https://myservices.DC_code.oraclecloud.com/
+- Open a browser window and go to Oracle Cloud My Services: https://myservices.DC_code.oraclecloud.com/

 - Sign in to your Services Console using your identity domain.